 If workers are required to, for example, complete training courses whilst they are furloughed, then they must be paid at least their appropriate minimum wage (NLW/NMW/AMW) for the time spent training, even if this is more than the 80% of their wage that will be subsidised.

-If your contract allows, you may undertake other employment while your current employer has placed you on furlough, and this will not affect the grant that they can claim under the scheme.
-You will need to be able to return to work for the employer that has placed you on furlough if they decide to stop furloughing you, and you must be able to undertake any training they require while on furlough.
+If your contract allows, you may undertake other employment while your current employer has placed you on furlough.
+This will not affect the grant that they can claim under the scheme.
+You will need to return to work for the employer that has placed you on furlough if they decide to stop furloughing you.
+You must also be able to undertake any training they require while on furlough.

 If you take on new employment, you should ensure you complete the starter checklist form with your new employer correctly.